 Acting in the best interest of creditors and personal liability

-In the situation where directors are concerned about on-going solvency, as already mentioned, they will be advised to take note of their directors’ duties whilst continuing to trade and in particular to creditors.
-They will be advised to start thinking about whether their actions (or inaction) could be subsequently reviewed and challenged, by an administrator or liquidator, or creditors themselves, in particular if the directors did not take all reasonable steps to minimise loss to creditors.
+In the situation of a Grey Swan event where directors are concerned about ongoing solvency, as already mentioned, they will be advised to take note of their directors’ duties whilst continuing to trade and, in particular, to creditors.
+They will be advised to start thinking about whether their actions (or inaction) could be subsequently reviewed and challenged by an administrator or liquidator, or creditors themselves, in particular if the directors did not take all reasonable steps to minimise loss to creditors.
 This is primarily a defence to wrongful trading but important from a broader perspective too.
 These are real concerns for directors and if taking professional advice they will have been advised on personal risks associated with potentially worsening the position of creditors.

 To read more about directors’ duties, read our guide here.